carlsednaoui/coderdojo-nyc-curriculum/space-adventure/lesson-3/instructions.md

 `var GRAVITY = 1;`

 ## Part 2 - Let the simulation begin
 We will now create a function that will handle our simulation.
-To do this we'll use a recursive funtion (a function that calls itself).

-Walk the kids through this function.
+To do this we'll use a recursive funtion.
+Walk the kids through this code.

 ```js
 // Here we create a function that gets called every 50 millisecond, and is